Amirreza1h1/Pylearn/GUI (Qt)/Assignment 20/README.md

 ### Session 20

-<p>this session, we work with sqlite and start to realise the definition of database.</p>
+<p>this session, we work with sqlite and start to realize the definition of database.</p>
 <p>From link below you can download a sqlite database for your usage.</p>

 https://sqlitebrowser.org/dl